Deformed Bill Research

 Handel’s team of researchers banded birds to track individuals.
 They captured 2,186 Black-capped Chickadees between 1999 and 2005.
 Handel and her colleagues found 178 (8.1%) of the chickadees captured to have deformed bills.
 By recapturing banded birds, they determined that some birds born with normal bills later develop deformities.
 The youngest chickadee they captured with a bill deformity was about six months old.
 The bird had originally been banded with a normal bill.
 The bird was recaptured a few months later with an overgrown bill.
 When they captured the same chickadee again in two months after that, the bill had become crossed.
 Handel documented 54 cases in which an individual that was captured originally with a normal bill was subsequently recaptured with a deformed bill.
 She found that these deformities were more likely to develop during late winter than during other times of the year.
 Handel tested DNA and found that chickadees with bill deformities had a significantly greater amount of DNA damage than normal chickadees.
 This damage could be caused by exposure to contaminants or by disease.

 Over the years, researchers ruled out a number of possible causes of AKD, such as bacterial or fungal infections, bird feeders, and contaminants.
-Then in 2016, a team of researchers from the California Academy of Sciences, University of California San Francisco, and the USGS, used new technology to identify a previously unknown virus that could be linked to AKD.
+Then in 2016, a team of researchers from the California Academy of Sciences, University of California San Francisco, and the USGS, used new technology to identify a previously unknown virus, the Poecivirus, that could be linked to AKD.
+Following that finding, researchers tested 28 birds with bill deformities and 96 without deformities, and they found that 100% of the birds with deformities had the Poecivirus while only 9.4% of the birds with healthy bills had the virus.
 They don’t know yet if the virus is causing the problem, but it’s a promising new lead.
+Researchers are now trying to determine how the virus might be causing the deformities.
 Read more about their research.

 Learn more about the USGS research and report any birds with deformed bills directly to the USGS team on their website.